CommunityToolkit/WindowsCommunityToolkit/readme.md

 UWP Community Toolkit
 ===========

-The UWP Community Toolkit is a collection of XAML controls, behaviors and services collected to make building UWP applications for Windows 10 faster and easier than ever before.
+The UWP Community Toolkit is a collection of controls, services and APIs collected to make building UWP applications for Windows 10 faster and easier than ever before.

 ![Control Overview](githubresources/images/UWP-community-toolkit-overview.png "Sample Image")

-## Windows 10 Store App
+## UWP Community Toolkit Sample App

-Want to see the controls and behaviors in action before jumping into the code?
-We have published the [UWP Toolkit Sample Application](https://www.microsoft.com/store/apps/9nblggh4tlcq) to the Windows 10 store.
-Download the app and play with the controls live to see what they do before ever writing a line of code.
+Want to see the toolkit in action before jumping into the code?
+Download and play with the [UWP Toolkit Sample App](https://www.microsoft.com/store/apps/9nblggh4tlcq) from the Store.

 ## Feedback and Requests

 Please use [Github issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for questions or comments.

 If you have specific feature requests or would like to vote on what others are recommending visit our [UWP Community Toolkit User Voice](https://aka.ms/uwpcommunitytoolkituservoice).

-Please use [Github issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for questions or comments.

 ## Principles